nocobase/nocobase/docs/en-US/api/database/operators.md

 ### `$notRegexp`

-Check if the field value does not matche the specified regular expression.
+Check if the field value does not match the specified regular expression.
 Equivalent to `NOT REGEXP` in SQL (PG only).

 **Example**